GoogleCloudPlatform/click-to-deploy/k8s/rabbitmq/README.md

 Navigate http://127.0.0.1:15672 to access RabbitMQ Management UI.

-If you would like to get cluster IP and external IP addressses of RabbitMQ service using Python you could use the following code:
+**Option 4:** If you would like to get cluster IP and external IP addressses of RabbitMQ service using Python you could use the following code:

 ```python
 import os